MattPicDev/Room-Planner/README.md

 ### Editing Lines
 1. Select **Select** tool from the toolbar
 2. Click on any line to select it (highlighted in blue)
-3. Drag the endpoints (blue circles) to resize or move the line
+3. **Resize**: Drag the endpoints (blue circles) to change the line length
+4. **Move**: Drag the line body (not the endpoints) to translate the entire line without changing its length
+5. **Length Display**: When a line is selected, its length appears in the "Selected" section of the toolbar
-4. Click **Delete Line** button to remove the selected line
+6. Click **Delete Line** button to remove the selected line
-5. Click elsewhere to deselect
+7. Click elsewhere to deselect

 ### Managing Furniture
 1. Click **Furniture** tool to open the furniture library